Today you’re going to find the complete guide to set up the best PC airflow optimization on your computer.

 In the above picture, you can see the direction of airflow through the fan.
 Of course, it is not working on my PC anymore.
 I just want to show you the airflow direction.

-I noticed the fan is not working on my PC and I replaced it.
+I noticed the fan was not working on my PC and I replaced it.
 If I don’t do that, there is a chance of getting the Blue Screen error because of overheating.

 Types of airflow in a CPU case